skolson/KmpJillcess/ReadMe.md

 - integer types mapped to Int
 - long types mapped to Long
 - decimal types mapped to BigDecimal from the KMP library Bignum from Ionspin
-- date and datetime types mapped to the Klock library
+- date and datetime types mapped to the kotlinx datetime library.
+Access doesn't have the concept of time zones as far as I know.
+The library defaults to the system timezone when transforming the float-encoded access date/time into a kotlinx.datetime.LocalDateTime.
 - Blob and Clob columns mapped to ByteArray

 Various versions of Access have encryption abilities with various engines, salts, key schemes that change by page number, and other techniques that have morphed over the years, of which this library supports most.